 Simple English definitions for legal terms

-Read a random definition: floor-plan rule
+Read a random definition: freedom of the seas

 Substantial Performance: When people make a deal, they have to do what they promised.
 But they don't have to do it perfectly.
 They just have to do it pretty well.
 This is called "substantial performance."
 If someone messes up really badly, though, that's called a "material breach" and they didn't do what they promised.
 Otherwise, people just have to try their best and do a good job.